Top 5 Questions And Answers About Your Teeth

 Q. What is the best way to clean up gingivitis?

 Dr Anukriti Pant: Use a medicated mouth rinse to help reduce plaque between your teeth.
-Supplement daily brushing and flossing with an inter-dental cleaner, such as a dental pick, inter-dental brush or dental stick specially designed to clean between your teeth.
-Get regular professional dental cleanings on a schedule recommended by your dentist to clean up any building-up gingivitis.
+Supplement daily brushing and flossing with an interdental cleaner, such as a dental pick, interdental brush, or dental stick specially designed to clean between your teeth.
+Get regular professional dental cleanings on a schedule recommended by your dentist to clean up any buildup of gingivitis.

 Q. How can gum disease be prevented?

 Dr Kodali Raga Sri Sai Malika: Gum disease can be prevented by maintaining good oral hygiene, brushing twice daily, regular flossing dental floss at least once a day, use of mouthwash regularly, squishing water in the mouth after eating anything, and regular dental checkups.
-If required professional cleaning of the teeth at a dental office helps to prevent gum diseases.
+If required, professional cleaning of the teeth at a dental office helps to prevent gum disease.

 Dr. Shalini Verma: Gum diseases can be prevented by taking proper care of oral hygiene.
-Brushing your teeth along the gum line twice a day, at least for two minutes with a soft-bristled toothbrush is advised on a regular basis.
-Floss at least once a day to prevent accumulation of food in between the teeth.
+Brushing your teeth along the gum line twice a day, at least for two minutes with a soft-bristled toothbrush, is advised on a regular basis.
+Floss at least once a day to prevent the accumulation of food in between the teeth.
 Use of antimicrobial mouthwashes.
-Cutting on a sugary diet and acidic beverages also prevents gum or oral diseases and infections.
-Visit your dentists regularly.
+Cutting on sugary diet and acidic beverages also prevents gum or oral diseases and infections.
+Visit your dentist regularly.

 Q. What are the most common symptoms of gum disease?